ESMValGroup/ESMValCore/doc/esmvalcore/recipe.rst

 - The order that the preprocesor steps are applied can also be specified using the ``custom_order`` preprocesor function.

-The following snippet is an example of a preprocessor named ``prep_map`` that contains multiple preprocessing steps (regrid_ with two arguments, time_average_ with no arguments and multi_model_statistics_ with two arguments):
+The following snippet is an example of a preprocessor named ``prep_map`` that contains multiple preprocessing steps (:ref:`Horizontal regridding` with two arguments, :ref:`Time operations` with no arguments and :ref:`Multi-model statistics` with two arguments):

 .. code-block:: yaml